KangKyungJin/Algo_Bot/README.md

 * !info - command list
 * !algos - returns a random algo to solve
 * !meme - returns a meme
+* !play {{url}} - plays the mp3 of a youtube link(url)
+* !skip - skips the currently playing song
+* !stop - stops the bot from playing music and disconnects from voice channel
+* !clear {{num}} - clears 'num' amount of previous messages
+* !embed - shows your current discord info

 ## Built With